nataliepcodes/nataliepcodes/README.md

 * ✨ Welcome to my _GitHub_ space!
 * 🙂 Pronouns: She/Her/Hers
-* 🚀 Enjoy to travel, exploring new cultures, and learning new languages
+* 🚀 Apart from working and parenting, also enjoy to travel, exploring new cultures, and learning new languages
 * 🌱 Currently learning Python Fullstack via Udemy and Books
 * 📚 Studying towards BSc in Computing, IT and Psychology part-time and absolutely loving it!💛